What is the Drinking Age in Countries Around the World?

 In Oman, the legal drinking age is 21 years old.
 It is a serious offense in Omani law to consume alcohol in public or drive while intoxicated.
 Hotels, clubs, and restaurants can serve alcohol.
 Passengers under the influence of alcohol who travel through Omani ports may be arrested.

-Drinking Age in Asia
+What Is the Legal Drinking Age in Asia?

 Individuals under the age of 20 cannot consume alcohol, and violators face legal consequences.
-Riding a bicycle while drunk is also a serious offense, making Japanese alcohol laws some of the world’s most restrictive.
-Individuals must pay a fine of up to $1,000,000 or serve up to five years in prison if found in violation of alcohol laws.
+Riding a bicycle drunk is also a serious offense, making Japanese alcohol laws some of the world’s most restrictive.
+Individuals must pay a fine of up to 1,000,000 yen or serve up to five years in prison if found in violation of alcohol laws.
 However, there are no tight prohibitions or limits on the availability of alcohol in Japan.
 In fact, most Japanese supermarkets sell alcohol.

 The drinking age in Singapore is 18 years old.
 Only adults over the age of 18 can consume alcohol in venues with licenses.
 Individuals under the age of 18 can purchase some food products containing alcohol, such as alcoholic ice cream.
 To purchase alcohol, an individual must show proof of age in the form of an NRIC identification card, a driver’s license, or a passport.

-South Korea has a legal drinking age of 20 years old.
-However, to properly understand the law concerning the legal drinking age in Korea, one must first understand the Korean age-counting system.
-Everyone in Korea is one or two years older than their birth year.
+Did you know? properly understand the law concerning the legal drinking age in Korea, one must first understand the Korean age-counting system.
+Through an unusual and unique way to count age everyone in Korea is one or two years older than their birth year.
 For non-residents, the drinking age is 19 years old.

 State-by-state, the legal drinking age in India ranges from 18 to 25 years.
 The government recently approved a new excise policy that allows the opening of new stores and more extensive sales of alcohol.
 Bihar, Gujarat, Tripura, Lakshadweep, Mizoram, and Nagaland forbid alcohol.
 Additionally, it is illegal in several Manipur districts.
 Specific laws govern each Indian state.
 The Uttar Pradesh Excise Act 1910, for instance, regulates the alcohol industry in India’s largest state.
 Underage males and females cannot work in places that sell alcohol under the Act.
 Another intriguing provision in the Act is the prohibition on liquor advertising.